General Info – summary

 Fruit

-The Fruit rests on a long Pedicle (flower stalk) and is an oblong to ovoid, 1 or slightly 2-lobed Drupe (stone fruit).
+The Fruit rests on a long Pedicle (flower stalk) and is an oblong to ovoid, 1 or slightly 2-lobed, Drupe (stone fruit).
 It is a fleshy, indehiscent fruit with the seed enclosed in a stony endocarp – like a peach.
-Beyond this is a fleshy mesocarp surrounded by the skin or exocarp.
+Outside this is a fleshy Mesocarp surrounded by the skin or exocarp.
 The drupe may be 2-seeded, is initially shiny green and usually up to 1,5 x 1cm.
 It ripens to become purple or black, wrinkled and has a round scar at the apex.
-Fallen fruits resemble goat or sheep droppings – hence 3 of the common names.
+Fallen fruits resemble goat or sheep droppings – hence some of the common names.
 (Oct-Apr).
 The Fruit may remain on the tree for many months.

 Distribution & Ecology

-This is a typically scattered tree – often close to the sea.
-They are located in the Western Cape, Eastern Cape, KwaZulu-Natal especially the southern coast, Mpumalanga, Gauteng, North West and Limpopo.
-It also occurs in Eswatini (Swaziland), central and southern Mozambique and Eastern Zimbabwe.
-They are absent from most arid areas and wettest forests.
-Apart from this, these trees occur from sea sands, within kloofs (steep-sided, wooded ravines or valleys), subtropical bushveld and scrub up to an altitude of 2 000m – usually among rocks at higher altitudes.
-They are common on grasslands, among rocks and near to streams.
-Domatia (tiny chambers produced by plants that house arthropods may be present).
-To the naked eye, the domatia appear as small bumps and are present in vein axils.
-These domatia are not hairy.
-Many birds including the Rameron Pigeons or African Olive Pigeons (Columba arquatrix) are attracted to the Fruit that is borne in great abundance.
-Birds relish the fallen fruit.
-Agents of pollination include bees; and birds often disperse seed.
-These tree Leaves and those of Volkameria glabra, Munduela sericea+ are hosts for the larvae of the Natal Barred Blue / Natal Silverline Butterfly (Cigaritis natalensis).
+This is a typically scattered tree that often develop close to the sea.
+Apart from this, these trees occur from sea sands, within kloofs (steep-sided, wooded ravines or valleys), subtropical bushveld and scrub up to an altitude of 2 000m.
+At higher altitudes they are usually among rocks.
+These plants are common on grasslands, and near to streams.
+They are absent from most arid areas and the wettest forests.
+In South Africa this plant is located in the Western and Eastern Cape, KwaZulu-Natal especially the southern coast, Mpumalanga, Gauteng, North West and Limpopo.
+Beyond South Africa they occur in Eswatini (Swaziland), central and southern Mozambique and Eastern Zimbabwe.
+They are thus endemic in Southern Africa.
+Domatia may be present.
+To the naked eye, the domatia appear as small bumps and are present in leaf vein axils.
+These domatia are usually not hairy.
+Many birds, including the African Olive Pigeons (Columba arquatrix) relish the fallen Fruit that is borne in great abundance and often disperse the seeds.
+Pollination agents include bees.
+The tree Leaves and those of Volkameria glabra, Munduela sericea and others are hosts for the larvae of the Natal Bar or Natal Barred Blue or Natal Silverline Butterfly (Cigaritis natalensis).
+“Blue” refers to the colour of the open wings.
+Adults are on wing year round – peaking from March to May.

 Ethnobotany

 The Trees are used to shelter stock.
-The attractive, extremely hard Wood is dense, close-grained, tough and takes varnish well.
+The attractive, extremely tough, hard Wood is dense, close-grained, finishes and takes varnish well.
 It is yellow or light brown and has a marbled grain.
 Uses include fence poles, implement handles, fuel and wagon wheel felloes (the outer rim of the wheel).
 Large pieces of wood seldom develop.
 Traditional medicine makes use of the Leaves.
-The Fruit is slightly insipid but edible.
+The slightly insipid Fruit is edible.

 References